Small and passive sucklings count for the majority of piglets that do not make it past weaning.

 IT TAKES TIME TO ACHIEVE GREAT RESULTS

-Health takes time because a healthy gut takes time to build, especially if the sow has been reared without a focus on gut health.
+Health takes time because a healthy gut takes time to build, especially if the sow has been reared without focusing on gut health.
 Younger sows are more quickly and easily affected by interventions than a herd consisting of older sows.

-A sudden change in the lactation feed from 0 to 9% of EP199 is too drastic a change and can have a negative effect.
+A sudden change in the lactation feed from 0 to 9% of EP199 is too drastic and can negatively affect.
 Always start in the gestation section and never in the farrowing section.